Depressurizer/Depressurizer/README.md

 To modify, delete or create new AutoCats, click the "Edit AutoCats..." item in the Profile menu.

-There are currently three types of AutoCat:
+There are currently five types of AutoCat:

  - **Genre:** This type autocategorizes games based on the genres it is assigned in the Steam store.
 It has several configuration options.